microsoft/aroworkshop/_entries/03-01 appoverview.md

 - if connected to shared storage, read and write files
 - check network connectivity, intra-cluster DNS, and intra-communication with an included microservice
 - increase the load to view automatic scaling of the pods to handle the load (via the Horizontal Pod Autoscaler)
+- connect to an Azure Blob Storage container to read and write objects (if Blob Storage already present)

 ### OSToy Application Diagram